Surge protector: Response time

-Surge protectors do not operate instantaneously; a slight delay exists, some few nanoseconds.
+Surge protectors do not operate instantly; a slight delay exists, a few nanoseconds.
 With longer response time and depending on system impedance, the connected equipment may be exposed to some of the surge.
-However, surges typically are much slower and take around a few microseconds to reach their peak voltage, and a surge protector with a nanosecond response time would kick in fast enough to suppress the most damaging portion of the spike.
+Fortunately, surges typically are much slower and take a few microseconds to reach their peak voltage.
+A surge protector with a nanosecond response time would kick in fast enough to suppress the most damaging portion of the spike.

-Thus response time under standard testing is not a useful measure of a surge protector's ability when comparing MOV devices.
+Thus, response time under standard testing is not a useful measure of a surge protector's ability when comparing MOV devices.
 All MOVs have response times measured in nanoseconds, while test waveforms usually used to design and calibrate surge protectors are all based on modeled waveforms of surges measured in microseconds.
-As a result, MOV-based protectors have no trouble producing impressive response-time specs.

 Slower-responding technologies (notably, GDTs) may have difficulty protecting against fast spikes.
-Therefore, good designs incorporating slower but otherwise useful technologies usually combine them with faster-acting components, to provide more comprehensive protection.
+Therefore, good designs incorporating slower but otherwise useful technologies usually combine them with faster-acting components to provide more comprehensive protection.